tiangan/Tax-Calculator-project/README.md

 Starting from a boilerplate code for the Tax Calculator app to implement the improvements in the application. following CI/CD, Epics, and Stories, modernizing the application, and using containers.

+This is final project from course info above, besides the original required tasks, this reposory included addition neccessary tasks or code of my own project, so codes not relevant to required project by the course is also included.